 Every beverage company depends on materials and services from other companies to produce, package and distribute their products.
 That dependence comes with risk.
 It’s not a matter of if, but when, something outside of your control will impact the cost and availability of materials you need to create your beverage.
 Trade negotiations, labor disputes, natural disasters, and food safety incidents are just a few of the potential sources of disruption to your supply chain.
 Just because you can’t predict what will happen next doesn’t mean you can’t be ready for it.
-Here is some advice to help you prepare to keep your supply chain steady, no matter what lies ahead.
+Here is some advice to help you prepare to keep your beverage supply chain steady, no matter what lies ahead.

 Keep an eye on your input.